splunk/public-o11y-docs/gdi/hadoop/hadoop.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the Hadoop monitor via the Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the Hadoop monitor via the Smart Agent Receiver.

 This monitor collects metrics about a Hadoop 2.0+ cluster using the Hadoop Python plugin.
 If a remote JMX port is exposed in the Hadoop cluster, then you can also configure the hadoopjmx monitor to collect additional metrics about the Hadoop cluster.